decodejacques/redux-workshop/reference/README.md

 3. The action can also contain other information.
 We can then use this information to modify the state in the reducer.
 The property name `actionSid` was picked by the programmer.
 4. `sid` is a property name that was picked by the user to label the part of the state that is concerned with session ids.
 5. `appSid` was picked by the programmer as the name of the props used to access the `sid` property of the state.

+There is a small typo in this image.
+Can you find it?